dougkellermeyer/clicky-NFL/README.md

 #Basic React app built using create-react-app
 Still in progress

-# clicky-NFL
+# clicky-Twitch
-A click based game using NFL team mascots.
+A click based game using Twitch game streams.
 Built using React, Node, and Express.